wcko87/beatoraja-english-guide/Difficulty-Tables.md

 # Recommended Difficulty Tables

 The following three tables cover the full range of BMS levels, and are highly recommended because they feature modern BMS songs with generally high-quality charts.
+Refer to the [Difficulty Rating System](#difficulty-rating-system) section for examples of charts in these difficulty ranges.
 ### [Ikeda's Beginner Difficulty table](http://fezikedifficulty.futene.net/list.html)
  - Covers levels in the normal range, specifically ☆1-☆11
  - This level range is split into 19 denominations (田一 to 田十九)